ttyngai/BlackJack/README.md

 **BONUS: This game is sized for both desktop and mobile phone screens.
 The breakpoint is set to 800px**

-**BONUS #2: There is a HELP button in which Bond will help you choose the action that has highest probability of winning**
+**BONUS #2: There is a HELP button in which Bond will help you choose the action that has highest probability of winning.
+This is based on "perfect blackjack strategies" without soft ACE rules**

 **BONUS #3: Autopilot mode required careful timing in order for animations to work properly.**